 Until 12 November 2022

 Tuesday to Saturday, from 4 to 8 pm

-RizzutoGallery is pleased to present Santuario Tropical, Mattia Barbieri personal exhibition with a text by Helga Marsala.
+RizzutoGallery is pleased to present Santuario Tropical, Mattia Barbieri personal exhibition.
 With this solo show of the Brescian artist, the Gallery sanctions his entry among the represented artists.